brettchalupa/test-driven-rspec/episode-06/README.md

 code from the previous episodes into more organized routes to prepare the app for more functionality.

+This episode covers:

+- Creating namespaces in Rails routes
+- Making adjustments to existing specs

 Install the dependencies `bundle install` and run the specs with `bin/rspec`.

 Software used: